xbit0412/Bitlocker-script/README.md

 # Bitlocker-script
-Script to make easier mount bitlocker encrypted
+Script to make easier mount bitlocker encrypted devices in Ubuntu or Debian